Remote working: The challenges for employees

 Some people also practice hybrid working, where they typically divide their week between physically attending their employer’s accommodation and working remotely.

-Remote working is based on the assumption that you have access to and can use various technological tools to do your job and to communicate with colleagues and customers/clients.
+Remote working is based on the assumption that you have access to and can use various technological tools to do your job and to enable you to communicate with colleagues and customers/clients.

-It’s also clearly best suited to office-type work rather than work that requires person-to-person interaction, such as forms of medical treatment and hospitality.
+It’s also clearly best suited to office-type work rather than work that requires person-to-person interaction (eg forms of medical treatment and hospitality) or that involves driving or making things.

 Where can remote working be done?